An origin story in the Comstock Chronicles

 “You’re in the camp of the nomads,” the boy said.
 “You care if I light a lamp?”

-“Have at it,” Azroth said, his face in the blanket.
+“Have at it.”
+Azroth buried his face in the blanket.

-Light burst into existence, and Azroth recoiled.
-Blinking in the bright light, he could finally see the wagon’s interior.
-It was constructed of dark wood with a small window on either side draped with yellow curtains.
-The bed he was lying on took up the front portion of the wagon, while another, smaller bed resided on one wall.
+Light burst into existence, and he recoiled, allowing his eyes to adjust slowly.
+The interior of the wagon was constructed of dark wood with a small window on either side draped with yellow curtains.
+The bed he lay on took up the front portion of the wagon, while another, smaller bed resided on one wall.
 A boy with dark eyes and heavy lashes watched him from the second bed.
 His black hair hung to his shoulders.

 “What’s your name?” the boy asked.